NoCompromises/laravel-project-standard/README_TEMPLATE.md

 ### Setting up an SSL certificate

+Orbstack provides automatic TLS certificates for `.local` domains, but we will also need to create one that Vite can use.

-First, you'll need to create an SSL certificate that can be used inside Docker.
-We'll use `mkcert`, a simple tool for making locally-trusted development certificates.
+To do this, we'll use `mkcert`, a simple tool for making locally-trusted development certificates.

 To install on Mac with Homebrew, you can run: